 John Jordan has always encouraged employees and overnight guests to explore Jordan Estate’s 1,200 acres by foot.
 “My backyard is your backyard,” he likes to say.

-Now, more wine and nature lovers can experience the rolling hills, pastures and breathtaking vistas of our Sonoma County winery estate with new hiking trails through the Jordan Vineyard Hike adventure.
+Now, more wine and nature lovers can experience the rolling hills, pastures and breathtaking vistas of our Healdsburg winery estate with new hiking trails through the Jordan Vineyard Hike adventure in northern Sonoma County.

 “Come for the wine, stay for the hospitality” has been the motto for many guests who visit Jordan Estate.
 Now, fans of Jordan may very well come for the hiking and stay for the wine and food.